carlos-testaccount/testingGoogleGeocodingAPIModifiedbyRest/README.md

 Bundler gem needs to be previously installed.
 More info [here](https://github.com/bundler/bundler)

-In root folder, install all gems
+Install all gems in the root folder

 ```sh
   bundle install